micleners/cypress-retro/Blogs/2-HowWeUseCypress.md

 *This blog is part of a series on end-to-end (E2E) testing in Cypress.
 Future posts will expound upon how my team uses Cypress and technicals around using Cypress.
 This information is also available in [the presentation](https://cypress-retro.micleners.com/) I give on the topic.*

-## A (Mostly) Nontechnical Retrospective and Explanation My Team's E2E Testing Flow
+## A Retrospective and Explanation of My Team's E2E Testing Flow

 ### What is Cypress?

-Cypress is "fast, easy and reliable testing for anything that runs in a browser".
-It is batteries included with baked-in features and perks.
-Cypress has a strong user community and great documentation.
+[Cypress](https://www.cypress.io/features) is "fast, easy and reliable testing for anything that runs in a browser".
+It is batteries included so it comes fully baked-in tons of features and perks.
+It is also open source, has a strong user community, and great documentation.

 Cypress accesses the application via the browser, therefore it is most suitable for end-to-end (E2E) acceptance tests or user interface (UI) tests.
 If you have interest, Cypress can be used to unit test your components with some home-brewing.
 Cypress also allows for full on traffic control of API calls, so it can also be used for API testing.